ibm-cloud-docs/account/context-restrictions-what-is.md

 # What are context-based restrictions?
 {: #context-restrictions-whatis}

-Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the network location of access requests.
+Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on a rule's criteria.
+The criteria include the network location of access requests, the endpoint type from where the request is sent, and sometimes the API that the request tries to access.
 These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
-Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
+Since both IAM policies and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 {: shortdesc}

 For an example scenario on creating context-based restrictions, follow the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).